ruuda/blog/posts/the-numeric-type-alignment-chart.md

 Part of the reason is that `Int` and `Float` are somewhat arbitrary.
 What motivates drawing the boundary there, vs. adding unsigned integers?
-Another reason is that it’s just simpler.
-Fewer concepts to document and explain to new users, but also to implement!
+Another reason is that it’s simpler: fewer concepts to document, and explain to new users.
 Scope creep is the enemy of shipping.
 And it’s not like the decision is set in stone.
 As of yet RCL makes no stability promise,